qodesmith/create-new-app/README.md

 </table>

-### API server options
+### Server - Express, MongoDB, API

-When you need a back end for your app, you need an API server.
-The purpose of an API server is to receive proxied requests from Webpack's development server.
-If you have a pre-existing api already, simply use the `--api` option.
-Otherwise, an Express server will be set up for you with either the `--express` or `--mongo` options.
+If you're developing a fullstack app we've got you covered with Express and MongoDB.
+If you _already have_ an existing server that you'd like to connect to - these options are for you too.

 <table>
   <thead>